choksheak/parse-args/README.md

 By looking at the command without any background knowledge, there is no way to tell.
 Therefore, it is much less confusing (IMHO) for the end-user if we always use the equal sign to attach the option value, and treat a space as separating between unrelated arguments.

-In parse-args, we always use the equal sign to attach the option value.
+In _parse-args_, we always use the equal sign to attach the option value.
 Thus there is no confusion. 😉

-## Summary
+## Thank you

 Thanks for reading this and I hope this small utility meets all your command-line parsing needs!
 If not, please feel free to drop me an email at choksheak@gmail.com. 😸